wonderpush/wonderpush-cordova-sdk/README.md

 These methods do the same thing as in the Android/iOS version:

-- cordova.plugins.WonderPush.trackEvent
+- `cordova.plugins.WonderPush.setNotificationEnabled`
-- cordova.plugins.WonderPush.putInstallationCustomProperties
+- `cordova.plugins.WonderPush.trackEvent`
-- cordova.plugins.WonderPush.setNotificationEnabled
+- `cordova.plugins.WonderPush.putInstallationCustomProperties`

 ### 5) Test your app